Want to know how to tenderize your brisket like a pitmaster? Your in the right place!

 - 1 tablespoon brown sugar

-Scoring your meat helps to tenderizes but also you get better flavor absorption.
-Next add a mustard binder and some rub to your brisket.
-The binder and rub also helps to tenderize the meat as well as add flavor.
+Scoring your meat helps tenderize it and improve flavor absorption.
+Next, add binder and rub to your brisket.
+The binder and rub also help tenderize the meat and add flavor.

 Pull your brisket off the heat once your brisket reaches an internal temperature of 204°F